 - Make sure you are on the Slide Master tab of the Ribbon, and click the Close Master View button to go back to the Normal view.

 Troubleshooting Slide Numbers

-- Look for slide objects overlapping the slide numbers in both the Normal and Slide Master views.
+- Check whether the slide objects are overlapping the slide numbers in both the Normal and Slide Master views.

-- In Slide Master view, select the Slide Master on the left pane (the larger thumbnail on the top of other smaller thumbnails).
-Then access the Slide Master tab of the Ribbon and click the Master Layout button (see Figure 5).
+- This will take you to Slide Master view, select the Slide Master on the left pane (the larger thumbnail on the top of other smaller thumbnails).
+Now access the Slide Master tab of the Ribbon and click the Master Layout button, as shown in Figure 5.

 Figure 5: Master Layout button

-- This brings up a dialog box of the same name that you can see in Figure 6.
+- This opens the Master Layout dialog box, that you can see in Figure 6.

 Figure 6: Master Layout

-- Make sure that the Slide number checkbox is not unchecked.
-If it is, then check it, and click OK.
+- Check the Slide number checkbox, and click OK.
 If you have multiple Masters (more than one large thumbnail on the left pane), you'll want to summon and check the Master Layout dialog box for all the masters.

 - Go back to Normal view by clicking the Close Master View button in the Slide Master tab of the Ribbon.

 Do you want to start the numbering on your slides from zero rather than one?
 Or do you want to start it from 6 or 101?
 You can do it, just follow these steps: